 The double crochet stitch is arguably the most essential stitch in every crocheters repertoire, it’s a stitch that is frequently used and forms a smooth, firm surface.
 It’s used in almost every crochet project at some point, especially amigurumi (soft toys made from crochet), so we recommend that learning how to make a double crochet stitch is the first thing you should try once you know how to crochet chain stitch.
-The best part is that once you’ve mastered the double crochet stitch, every other stitch should come naturally as it’s just a case of adding and taking away more loops!
+The best part is that once you’ve mastered how to double crochet, every other stitch should come naturally as it’s just a case of adding and taking away more loops!

 To make a double crochet stitch, insert the hook under the top two loops of the next stitch on the previous row.

 Wind the yarn around the hook (yrh).

 Pull the yarn through the stitch, giving you two loops on your crochet hook.

 Yarn round hook again, then pull the yarn through both loops.
 That’s your double crochet stitch made and you’ll have one loop left on the hook, ready to do the next stitch.

 For the following rows, turn work and ch1.
 This is the turning chain (t-ch) and for the double crochet stitch this DOES NOT count as the first dc of your next row.

 Many people can get confused with if they’re following a UK or US pattern, so as a rule if ever you see the term ‘single crochet’ used, then you know it’s a US pattern.
 Similarly, if your pattern ever starts with a ch1 followed by a double crochet stitch, then you know you are almost certainly working from a UK pattern.